|Nutritional Guidelines (per serving)|

 Fill a shot glass 3/4 full with amaretto.

-Slowly float the overproof rum on top to fill the glass.
+Slowly float the overproof rum on top to fill the glass by pouring it over the back of a bar spoon.

 Fill a pint glass halfway with beer.